Preparation is only part of the journey. Implementation and monitoring are key.

 Companies must ensure their construction risk policies and procedures are communicated and monitored effectively to those who need to follow them on the ground.
 If there is no effective monitoring of those persons, then in spite of your policies and systems, the risks that you are trying to prevent may still occur.
 Subsequently you will have no viable defence if prosecuted.

 On 10 January 2020 a well-known construction company (McGee Group Limited), was fined £500,000 after a father of two was killed in an incident in April 2014, when a reinforced concrete slab collapsed underneath him during a demolition.
-Click here to access the full facts as presented by the prosecution.

 The fall caused the injuries which proved fatal and the prosecution criticised the following circumstances which it alleged prevailed over a significant period: